pygmalios/spark-checkpoint-experience/README.md

 - **not missed** any of the messages sent to Kafka
 - and also has not **processed twice** any of them too

-*E.g. you want to see lines like this:
+*E.g. you want to see lines like this:*
 ```
 [INFO] [2016-01-08 16:18:10,025] [StreamingOutput]: Count = 890
 [INFO] [2016-01-08 16:18:10,025] [StreamingOutput]: Experience: 890 -> 890
 ```

-*
+## Hard reset

+In case `SparkApp` gets to a situation it cannot correctly continue or it cannot start at all:

+1. Stop it
+2. Delete `./checkpoints` directory

+You lose state but also all checkpointed data that most probably cause problems.

 ## Scenario #1: Endless retention

 1. **Preparation:** set `KafkaApp.retentionSec = 3600` (one hour).
 Yes, one hour means forever now.
-2. Start **KafkaApp**.
+2. Start `KafkaApp`.
-3. Start **SparkApp**.
+3. Start `SparkApp`.
 4. Can keep looking at console output of `SparkApp` to monitor what's going on.
-Now feel free to **stop/start/kill** the running `SparkApp` in any way you want and when you start it back, it should catch up, process only previously unprocessed messages and update total count state accordingly.
+Now feel free to **stop/start/kill** the running `SparkApp` in any way you want and when you start it back it should catch up, process only previously unprocessed messages and update total count state accordingly.
+Check the log so that you are sure every message is there exactly once.

 *Periodically check console outputs of both apps for errors.
 There should be none.*

-## Problematic scenario: stop Spark, clean old Kafka logs, start Spark
+## Scenario #2: The problem of short Kafka retention

 [SPARK-12693](https://issues.apache.org/jira/browse/SPARK-12693)

-The probability of this case is in real world not that high, but definitely not impossible.
+1. **Preparation:** set `KafkaApp.retentionSec = 15` (15 seconds) and make sure that `KafkaApp.retentionCheckSec` is
+   also set to a low value (15 seconds let's say).
+2. Start `KafkaApp` and **wait 30 seconds** so that retention scheduled jobs starts.
+(Kafka has an initial delay)
+3. Start `SparkApp` and try to stop/start/kill it just like in the previous scenario, but now there quite a big chance that you will not be able to start the app back again.

+**Wait longer than `KafkaApp.retentionCheckSec` with a restart** to reproduce this problem.

+Log cleaning happens in Kafka and Spark Streaming is not able to restore state from checkpoint because the log offset does not exist in Kafka anymore.

+Basically this problem has nothing to do with Spark.
+It lies somewhere in integration between Spark and Kafka.
 If log cleaning happens between application stop and start then the application ends up in an erroneous state and cannot recover from it unless checkpoints are deleted.
-I have used smallest, largest and no offset reset and the behavior is the same.

-## Don't wait longer than `KafkaApp.retentionCheckSec` with a restart

-Otherwise log cleaning happens in Kafka and Spark Streaming is not able to restore state from checkpoint because the log offset does not exist in Kafka anymore.
+Kafka consumer has a setting `auto.offset.reset` which can be either `smallest` or `largest` but it doesn't help in case checkpointed is used because offsets stored using chepointing are used.

+## Conclusion

+**Spark Streaming checkpointing feature works reliably** even in case of brutal JVM killing (`Runtime.getRuntime.halt(-1)`).
+It processes every message exactly one assuming that the not-yet-processed messages are still available in Kafka log after restart.

+**In case of bad luck/extreme Kafka retention configuration checkpointed state has to be reset** to be able to restart the job.
+There are also other cases (implementation logic/data structure breaking changes) when you have to reset the accumulated state.
+So the bottom line is **don't use Spark Streaming checkpoint state to store anything you cannot easily reload** from an external source.